paragonsean/ai-file-organizer/README.md

 ## Requirements

-- **Operating System**: Windows, macOS, or Linux with an internet connection
+- **Operating System**: Windows, macOS, or Linux with a stable internet connection
 - **C++ Compiler**: A recent `g++` version (used in `Makefile`)
 - **OpenAI API Key**: Required for AI-based categorization
 - **Dependencies**: Installed during setup (see installation instructions below)